Chapter 13 Bankruptcy

 Chapter 13 is generally more expensive than Chapter 7 because of the additional work required.
 A plan must be drafted and reviewed prior to confirmation.
 Some plans require revisions before confirmation.
 Further, a debtor's circumstances during the plan repayment period may change requiring an attorney to modify the plan.
 The benefit of the plan, however, is that attorneys are paid out of the plan repayments, so you can provide no money down to start the Chapter 13 filing.
 Additional information on filing Chapter 13 bankruptcy can be found here.

-What is the cost of hiring Steiger Tax Law?
+What is the Attorney Fee for Hiring Steiger Tax Law?

 If you are considering bankruptcy, contact Michigan bankruptcy attorney Andrew Steiger for a free consultation to discuss your options to reduce your debts and protect your assets.
 Attorney Steiger will provide you with a free consultation to discuss your current financial situation and possible outcomes of a bankruptcy filing.
 Steiger Tax Law is a debt relief agency helping people file bankruptcy under the United States Bankruptcy Code.
 For more information, call 248-259-6367 or email Attorney Steiger at Andrew.firstname.lastname@example.org.